 What happens to the odds when the soft 17 rule is in effect?
 Usually the dealer will bust more often which is good for the player.
 However, when he doesn’t bust, what would have been a 17 often ends up to be a higher hand that more often then not will beat the player’s hand.
 Overall the player’s net expectation is reduced by 0.20% with the soft 17 rule which is another way of saying the casino’s edge over a blackjack player increases by that amount.
 The soft 17 rule, therefore, favors the casino not the player.

 Fortunately, there aren’t too many adjustments that you need to make to the basic playing strategy if you are playing in a game with h17.
-In general you should:
+When you are playing, in general you should:

 double down on 11 against a dealer’s ace